Prevention and education

 • build community knowledge of drug-related harms

-• develop and promote culturally appropriate resources about illicit drugs for individuals, families and communities and professionals
+• develop and promote culturally appropriate resources about illicit drugs for individuals, families and communities, and professionals who have contact with at-risk people

 • engage communities and stakeholders in the development of prevention programs [33425].

+A strong connection with family, community and culture helps to protect people from harmful illicit drug use [41592].
+Encouraging young people to go to school, yarning with them about the harms of substance use, and being a good role model can also reduce the likelihood of young people using illicit drugs [23503].
 There are health promotion and education programs run in schools and communities which focus on tackling illicit drug use, such as the Positive Choices: Aboriginal and Torres Strait Islander resources program.
 This evidence-based program provides up-to-date information about drug use (including alcohol and tobacco) for parents, teachers and students.
 Resources on the website have been designed with a focus on education and prevention of harms.

 References